 The Art Collection assets are revalued to fair value as determined from market-based evidence by an independent valuer.
-The most recent valuation was performed by Art + Object Auckland as at 30 April 2015.
+The most recent valuation was performed by Art + Object Auckland during January 2018.
 Trust's policy is to revalue the Art Collection assets every three years.